microsoft/InnerEye-DeepLearning/InnerEye/SSL/readme.md

 this config as to be passed in the model config (cf. section above).
 We provide two defaults
 configs: ``rsna_aumgentations.yaml`` is used to define the augmentations used for BYOL/SimCLR training;
 the ``linear_head.yaml`` config defines the augmentations to used for the training of the linear head (used for monitoring purposes).
+The meaning of each config argument is detailed in `ssl_model_config.py`(add-link)

 WARNING: this file will be ignored for CIFAR examples where we use the default pl-bolts augmentations.